confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-nonrbac-saslplain-lb/README.md

    kubectl get pods --namespace $MY_NAMESPACE -w
    ```

-2. Navigate to Control Center in a browser and check the Confluent cluster:
+1. Navigate to Control Center in a browser and check the Confluent cluster:

    ```bash
    kubectl confluent dashboard controlcenter --namespace $MY_NAMESPACE
    ```

+  Log in as the `kafka` user with the `kafka-secret` password.

+1. In Control Center, check if the `topic-foo-ss` topic exists.